pdeschen/wuff-wiki/Equinox-application.md

   Build task generates product in "build/output" folder.

-  **Attention:** first build make time some time, because wuff will download and configure eclipse for you.
+  **Attention:** first build make time some time, because wuff will download Eclipse and install it's bundles into local maven repository ($HOME/.m2/repository).
 Consequent builds will be much faster.

   Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.